Basilica of Bom Jesus, Velha Goa that houses the mortal remains of St. Francis Xavier

 The Basilica of Bom Jesus is approximately 183 ft in length, 55 ft in breath and 61 ft in height.
 Its main altar rises to a height of 54 ft and is 30 ft wide.
 It has pristine white marble flooring and nicely gilded altars decorated with frescoes and inlay work.
 The imposing façade has the letters ‘HIS’ displayed on the top, which are the first three letters of Jesus in Greek.
 The beautiful ornate pillars with minute details and other embellishments were meticulously made from basaltic rocks (Volcanic rocks available in the Deccan area).
 It is one among the churches in this region with inspiring and imposing façade.

 The main feature is the basilica contains the mortal remains of St. Francis Xavier; a member of the Society of Jesus (Jesuits) founded by Ignatius Loyola.
 The casket, in which the body of St. Francis is kept, is made of pure silver.
-The casket was the gift of the last of the Medicis, Cosimo III, the Grand Duke of Tuscany.
+The casket was the gift of the last of the Medicis, Cosimo III, the Grand Duke of Tuscany

 St Francis is considered the patron saint of Goa and the Apostle of the Indies.
 It is said the saint's body is still as fresh as the day it was buried.
 Every ten Every ten years, the body of Francis Xavier's is displayed at the basilica, on his death anniversary, for public viewing.
 The last display was held in the year 2004.

-The big Basilica, a famous heritage site need periodic repairs and restoration as centuries have gone by since its inception.
+The big Basilica, a famous heritage site needs periodic repairs and restoration as centuries have gone by since its inception.
 The exterior walls need special attention as they are exposed to changing weather, particularly during the SW monsoon season - June to end of August.
 It brings in copious rains.